How to Write a Creative Brief

 - What are the psychographics of your target group?
 For instance, personality, values, interests, and lifestyles.

 Is your product friendly, fancy, techy, or outdoorsy?
 Do you want to be perceived as bold and bright or calm and soothing?

-Incorporating all your design tastes in this section helps your creative team gauge the tone of your design project.
+Incorporating all your company's style choices in this section helps your creative team gauge the tone of your design project.
 Mood boards are also a great source of inspiration and can make your creative brief even clearer.

-- Will you use pictures in your project?
+- Will you use graphics in your project?

 - What file formats do you prefer?